San Francisco SFO Airport Terminal Map

 5. International Arrivals Procedure: Unless you have gone through US customs clearance at participating airports you need to go through passport check, retrieve checked bags, go through customs clearance and - if transferring to another flight - re-check-in bag: Onward passengers will exit Arrivals Hall through dedicated doors indicating 'Connecting Flights', where they will re-check in bags at the baggage desk directly outside of the exit.
 If no agent is available there, or bags are not tagged to its final destination, visit your airline's ticket counter first.

-Security Check Lines: This is what a frequent flyer remarked "It is fast going through premium class (minutes), but through the regular line, arrive 2-3 hours minimum before time.
+6. Security Check Lines: A frequent flyer remarked: "It is fast going through premium class (minutes), but through the regular line, arrive 2-3 hours minimum before time.
 I have watched airlines refuse boarding to ticketed passengers if they did not meet the international check-in time requirement.
 Needless to say the passengers were not happy as the re-booking or added hotel costs are on the passengers' nickel in such circumstances. "

 The International Terminal at San Francisco Airport with boarding areas A & G: